signalfx/signalfx-agent/docs/agent-install-standalone-linux.md

    1. In the **releases** section, find the section called **v5.1.6**.
    2. In the **Assets** section, click `signalfx-agent-5.1.6.tar.gz`
-   3. The GZIP file starts downloading.
+   3. The file starts downloading.

-4. To uncompress the package, run the following command:
+3. To uncompress the package, run the following command:

    ```
    tar xzf signalfx-agent-<latest_version>.tar.gz